sai2wwe/Library_Management_System/README.md

 ## Library Management System [LMS] Project:

-  Browse books and clear doubts with faculty
+  Browse books and clear doubts with faculty.

-  Can access books only once the user has logged in (for security purposes)
+  Can access books only once the user has logged in (for security purposes).

-  Only users with account name followed by '@iiitkottayam.ac.in' can access the system (security reasons)
+  Only users with account name followed by '@iiitkottayam.ac.in' can access the system (security reasons).

 <br>